Skip to Content

 Why Checking Road Conditions Matters in Las Vegas

-• Rain mixes with months of built-up oil and dust, creating invisible slick spots, especially on I-15, US-95, I-215, and surface streets.
+• The first rain is the worst rain.
+Water mixes with months of built-up oil and dust and turns the pavement into a skating rink, especially on I-15, US-95, I-215, and surface streets.

-• Wet roads increase safe stopping distances by double or triple, even in light rain.
+• Wet roads double or triple your stopping distance — even in a light drizzle.

-• Flash flooding can happen quickly in low-lying areas, washes, and underpasses.
+• Flash flooding moves quicker than you think in low-lying areas, washes, and underpasses.

 The Best Way to Check Nevada Traffic and Road Conditions

-• Details on incidents, accidents, closures, and construction
+• Incidents, accidents, closures, and construction as they happen

-• Integration with Waze crowdsourced reports for additional hazard alerts
+• Waze crowdsourced reports folded in for extra hazard alerts

-• The website: nvroads.com (zoom to your area or filter by region)
+• Online at nvroads.com — zoom to your area or filter by region

 • The free Nevada 511 mobile app for alerts, saved routes, and push notifications

-Before any drive (and especially a longer road trip) it’s helpful to review both traffic and weather along your route.
-This is especially true if you are travelling during an icy winter, a desert Monsoon, a sweltering summer, or any kind of storm.
-Apps like Weather Underground offer solid forecasts, but for tailored insights, try querying Google or an AI tool with specific questions like: “What weather and road conditions should I expect driving from Las Vegas to Reno this weekend, and how should I prepare?”
+Before any drive (and definitely before a long one), check the weather along your whole route, not just where you’re standing.
+That goes double during a winter freeze, a desert monsoon, a brutal summer stretch, or any storm.
+Weather Underground gives solid forecasts, but for something tailored, ask Google or an AI tool a real question: “What weather and road conditions should I expect driving from Las Vegas to Reno this weekend, and how should I prepare?”

 What to Do After a Crash

-2. Call 911: Report the crash, especially if there are injuries or any kind of debris or vehicle blocking traffic.
+2. Call 911.
+Report the crash, especially if anyone’s hurt or there’s debris or a vehicle blocking the road.

-3. Document everything: Take photos of vehicles, damage, road conditions, wet pavement, puddles, skid marks, and signs.
+3. Document everything.
+Photograph the vehicles, the damage, the road, wet pavement, puddles, skid marks, and signs.
+Pictures don’t forget details the way people do.

-Rain doesn’t cause accidents; negligence does.
-Speeding, tailgating, distracted driving, or failing to adjust for wet roads are all considered to be forms of negligence.
+And let’s be clear about the one thing insurers will try to blur: rain doesn’t cause accidents — negligence does.
+Speeding, tailgating, distracted driving, and refusing to slow down for wet roads are all forms of negligence, full stop.

 When a Road Trip Goes Wrong